-Now, not everyone can agree on the ethical nature of horse riding itself, including many vegans.
+Not everyone can agree on the ethical nature of horse riding itself—including many vegans.
 But horse racing takes the commodification of horses to a whole other level that should even give the most staunch non-vegan pause.

 With money as the priority, horses are treated as no more than cash machines.
 This so-called sport is rife with cruelty on so many levels and I’ll do my best to touch on as many of them as possible.

 The cruelty of horse racing begins long before the track.
 Racehorses are genetically manipulated and bred to run as fast as possible.
 Their lives begin at a stud farm where mother horses are kept pregnant 90 percent of their shortened lives through the use of drugs like Prostaglandins and the alteration of their environment in order to manipulate their natural cycles.
 Once born, potential racehorses are ripped from their mothers, who are immediately impregnated again until they can no longer produce foals and are sent to slaughter.